relentless1987/GettingAndCleaningData/CodeBook.md

 ## Code Book for **data\_with_means.txt**

-###Attribute description

-1. Units
+### Units

 - Subject:  No units
 - Activity:  No units
 - Remaining:
 	- Acc = acceleration = m/s^2
 	- Gyro = gyroscope = degrees per second
-		- Jerk = derivative of Acc w.r.t. is typically = m/s^3
+	- Jerk = derivative of Acc w.r.t. time is typically = m/s^3

+###Attribute description

 2. Subject is subject # from 1 to 30.